CrispenGari/deno-startup/README.md

 deno -V
 ```

-> Howdy!! if you get the deno version you have successifully install deno in your computer.
+> Howdy!! if you get the deno version you have successfully install deno in your computer.

 ### Setting Deno Environment.